 Who are these people that visit our site?
 How many are there?
 Where do they come from?
 What are they looking for?
 There are lots of questions – some easier to answer then others.
-By looking at our internal traffic statistics, we hope to better understand our visitor and figure out how to serve them better.
+By looking at our internal traffic statistics, we can better understand and serve our visitors.

-It is important to know that we do not track any uniquely identifiable information, just trends over time.
+Note that we don't track any uniquely identifiable information, just trends over time.
 Your secret identity is safe from us.

-We are currently testing a more advanced analytics tool provided by google.
-Along with raw data it lays out charts and graphs on visitor segmentation, location, browser types, navigational routes and many other important areas.
-Goals can also be set up to track specific funnel navigation.
-If you are a content manager for a site within the pcc.edu domain, you can contact the web team to request access to the analytics.
+We use Google's powerful analytics tool to view charts and graphs on visitor segmentation, location, browser types, navigational routes and many other important areas.
+Goals can be set to track specific funnel navigation.
+If you're a content manager for a site within the pcc.edu domain, you can contact the web team to request access to Google Analytics.

 Starting in 2006, we switched from a hosted search to an in-house supported google mini server.
-It is used to provide search over the public site and can someday be expanded to search our other domains.
-It also provides us with detailed logs and reports about how users are searching the website.
-This information is vital in evaluating site architecture and labeling terminology.
+We use it to provide search over the public site.
+It provides us with detailed logs and reports about how users are searching the website.
+This information is vital for evaluating site architecture and labeling terminology.

 Are we popular?
-It may seem like a shallow question, but when it comes to the internet popularity is very important.
-We need to ensure that our users can find us and search engine rank position ensures that this is possible.
-There are many tools available to evaluate popularity and rank position, but none are perfect.
+It may seem like a shallow question, but when it comes to the Internet, popularity is very important.
+We need to ensure that our users can find us.
+Search engine ranking ensures this is possible.
+There are many tools available to evaluate popularity and ranking, but none are perfect.
 They should be only be use to indicate trend.